BitcoinDesign/Guide/guide/payments/send.md

 This is easily accomplished by generating a new address in the receiving wallet application, then sharing it with the sender.
 If the sender and receiver are together at the time, scanning the receivers address as a QR code will be easy, but if you are not they can send the address as text in any regular communication tool like email, sms etc.

-{% include tip-open.html %}
-There are different types of Bitcoin addresses.
-This can have implications for compatability when sending bitcoin.
-A modern wallet application is likely to use native SegWit addresses.
-SegWit enables cheaper transactions and other functionality.
-Find more information on [address types](https://bitcoin.design/guide/glossary/#address) in the glossary.
-{% include tip-close.html %}

 ## Input an address

 Once you have gotten the address, it needs to be inputed on the create transaction interface.
 Bitcoin transactions are irreversible so both the sender and receiver should take great care in correctly sharing and inputting addresses.